isaacto/cronrepo/README.md

-# cronrepo: Maintain a set of cron jobs in your code repository.
+# cronrepo: Maintain a set of cron jobs in your code repository

 In Unix conventions, periodic tasks are invoked by cron jobs.
-These jobs are normally configured by the user interactively.
-When building a complex system that contains code that needs to be executed periodically, one usually needs to configure many related cron jobs and to ensure that they are installed exactly at the moment when the repository gets deployed.
+These jobs are normally configured by the users interactively.
+When building a complex system, one usually needs to configure many related cron jobs and to ensure that they are installed when the repository gets deployed.
 This is cumbersome and error-prone.

 The cronrepo system eases that pain.

 ## Cron job files

 A directory should be created for the cron job files.
-They are normally shell scripts, although you can use other type of programs as well.
+They are normally shell scripts, although you can use other types of programs as well.
 They need to be line-based, and need to allow a comment style headed by "#" (or otherwise allowing such lines to be inserted freely, e.g., through a multi-line string syntax).
 So using Perl or Python scripts or even Makefile as such jobs are okay.

-The cron job files will be tagged by "taglines" to tell what cron jobs should be installed on each target.
+The cron job files are tagged by "taglines" to tell what cron jobs should be installed on each target.
 The simplest ones look like this:

     # CRON@alice::1-10/2 05 01-07 * 2,4